-If you disconnect before the end of the 2-year contract, you will be charged $20 for every month left in the contract, which will be billed to you in one lump sum.
+If you disconnect before the end of the 2-year contract, you will be charged $25 for every month left in the contract, which will be billed to you in one lump sum.

 There are several things that may be changed at any time on a month-to-month basis.
 If you have the Select package, the Mini-Packs may be added or dropped each month.
 Also, feel free to add and drop premium movie channels on a monthly basis at any time during your contract.
 During your 2-year contract, you can move your overall service to a higher level tier.
 For example, if you initially choose Select, you can move your service to Premiere at no charge.
 Moving to a lower level tier during the contract may incur a fee.
 Call VTel at (802) 885-9000 or toll free at (800) 279-4049 to determine what it would cost.